Amano Shrimp in the planted aquarium

 We ship all of the customer orders from our warehouse located in Springfield, VA.
 We pack and ship our orders depending on the orders with the exception of someday we cannot ship out live fish.

-All Live Fish orders will be shipped out on Tuesday and Wednesday each week for overnight shipping by UPS.
+All Orders: will be shipped out from Monday to Thursday each week for overnight shipping by UPS.

 Sunday: (Splashy Day) Today is the day we let our hard-working team members and our fish to destress and ready for the following week's shipment.